bhpush/diffusion-chat-app/README.md

 Set lines 12 of `public/js/app.js` to the hostname of your Diffusion Cloud service, which you can find in your service dashboard.
-You can also leave the default values and connect to our sandbox service: diffusionchatapp.eu.diffusion.cloud
+You can also leave the default values and connect to our sandbox service:
+* host: 'diffusionchatapp.eu.diffusion.cloud'
-  user: admin
+* user: 'admin'
-  password: password
+* password: 'password'

 # Execution